olga-terekhova/physicians-availability/README.md

 I use the 2020 annual report from Ontario Physician Human Resources Data Centre.
 It has a table "Population per Physician in ONTARIO by LHIN and Specialty of Practice in 2020", which has a relevant pre-calculated attribute **"Phys per 100,000 Population"**.
 Note that the title of the table and the name of the attribute have inverse meanings.
-I rely on the wording of the attribute name, which means that the larger the value, the better is the availability (more doctors per patients).
+I rely on the wording of the attribute name, which means that the larger the value, the better is the availability (more physicians per patients).
 **Ratios** are broken down by **LHINs** and **Specialty of Practice**.

 **LHINs** are a way to divide Ontario into **regions** in the context of healthcare.
 This term was current in 2020, but it will be superceded by Ontario Health Regions.